kengibson1111/go-stdlib/README.md

   and certs are coming from, you can figure out a way to generate keys and certs every 5-10 days.
   And while the external API consumer hates that, internally micro-services are protected through a consistent, reliable cert and key rotation strategy.
 Cool.

+## reflect

+* makefunc - straight from golang.org's documentation.
+Still trying to wrap my head around this, but I think this may be help with dynamically creating a function and binding to a runtime.
+Maybe not, but an interesting sample.